RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 **Start the Data Ingestion & ETL Process**:
 `python data_ingestion_script.py`

-You should be able to check the app.log file to see the ETL work.
+You should be able to check the screenshots file to see the ETL work and its timing .

 As for the dashboard access: Please use this link "public powerbi link" to access your data.